emsesp/docs/docs/Getting-Started.md

     * 1 flash indicates the EMS bus is not yet connected.
 If this takes more than a few seconds check the EMS Tx Mode and the physical connection to the EMS bus.

     * 2 flashes indicates the network (WiFi or Ethernet) is connecting.
 If this persists check the EMS-ESP Network settings.
+EMS-ESP uses 2.4GHz/WPA2 only.

     * 3 flashes indicates that both the EMS bus and Network are still trying to connect.
 This could be due to an incorrect EMS-ESP Board Profile setting.